 So what the hell was that, right?

-I have finished up, for now (some touching up to do), what I think is a pretty cool way to use a shared Google Reader feed.
+I have finished up, for now (some touching up to do), what I think is a pretty episodes way to use a shared Google Reader feed.
 I think I stumbled upon an interesting concept that enhances sharing information online and makes it more personable.